cockles98/itau-quant-challenge-2025/README.md

 - **Walk-forward (504d IS / 126d OOS, rolling):** Sharpe 1.69, annual return 30.3%, annual vol 16.4%, max drawdown -19.0%.
 - **Full backtest (same universe, single pass):** Sharpe 1.63, annual return 29.1%, annual vol 16.4%, max drawdown -20.2%.
+- **Validity checks:** Probabilistic Sharpe ratio ≈1.0 with deflated Sharpe p-value 3.1% → >96% confidence that the walk-forward edge is not from noise.
+- **Stress tests:** Tripling both fees and non-linear slippage only trims walk-forward Sharpe to 1.60 (CAGR ~28%) while keeping drawdown contained at -20.4%.

 Each research component is modular, traceable, and designed for professional auditability: configs are YAML-based, artifacts are persisted to `artifacts/` and `reports/`, and every run can be reproduced with a single CLI command.